 The survey will help you navigate through this process and will be a primary tool to help you document the rationale you use to set the salaries you pay your executives.

-Conducting your agency's own compensation and benefits survey to satisfy IRS requirements would cost you a small fortune, maybe as much as $5,000 - $10,000 to have a consultant to get you some usable comparables.
-A much better alternative would be for you acquire Fair Pay for Northern California Nonprofits: The 2015 Compensation & Benefits Survey Report for a fraction of this amount.
-It's a no brainer!
+Conducting your agency's own compensation and benefits survey to satisfy IRS requirements would cost you a small fortune, maybe as much as $5,000 to $10,000 to have a consultant to get you some usable comparables.
+A much better alternative would be for you acquire Fair Pay for Northern California Nonprofits: The 2016 Compensation & Benefits Survey Report for a fraction of this amount.
+It's a no-brainer!